mrwillowyang/book-library/README.md

 - Reduction in Boilerplate Code
 - Built-In Loading and Error States

+### Cons

+- Cause unnecessary re-render in some scenarios which required memoisation and deep compare to improve performance.

 # Client side performance optimisation

 Memories the Card component inside the Gallery to avoid re-rendering all cards when clicking on the button of a card.

+Implement deep compare on the Gallery component to avoid re-render causing by the react-query mutation function

 ## ToDo